Alberta Gambling Laws Explained (2025 Update)

 • The provincial iGaming market is anticipated to launch in the first half of 2026

-• When the market launches licensing for operators will come from the AGLC
+• When the market launches licensing for operators will be issued by the AGLC, subject to regulatory approval

 • The legal age to gamble in Alberta is 18